-We then weave our workshop magic on the timber to bend it into the shapely curves and arches used in the Framebow designs and with our special wood-bending techniques this can take a few weeks to achieve.
+We then weave our workshop magic on the timber to bend it into the shapely curves and arches used in the Framebow designs and, with our special wood-bending techniques, this can take several weeks to achieve.

 On leaving the workshop, the roofs of all Framebow Houses are given two coats of Thompsons Waterseal to ensure weather resistance.
 We take pride in making sure the timber is finished well, with all corners rounded and sanded.
 This is important as it prevents the edges of the timber from splitting and the sharp edges harming your chickens (and it looks so much nicer too).

 For the roofs, depending on model, we use either 19mm or 25mm thick tongue and groove shiplap timber; for the walls we use 19mm tongue and groove cladding.
 The frames are either 38mm x 38mm or 38mm x 50mm timber.
-The floors are 9mm thick exterior hardwood ply.
+The floors are 9mm thick coated exterior hardwood plywood.